|

 Continuing eastward through the curvy tube tunnels near Sherbourne and the sunroofed tunnels near Castle Frank, we eventually come to one of the line's most fascinating and challenging stretches of track.
 Between Castle Frank and Broadview stations, the trains depart the tunnels and speed along the wide expanse of the Prince Edward Viaduct.
 For those unfamiliar with this feat of modern engineering, the viaduct is the immense steel-arch bridge, which spans the Don Valley, rising high above the Don Valley and the Rosedale Ravine, and supporting both Bloor Street and the subway line.
 Those who enjoyed Stand By Me will love this trip: the distance between one side of the bridge and the other is over half a kilometer!

-The long subway bridge between Broadview and Castle Frank is a good place to reenact a scene from Stand By Me.
 When Ultraviolet and I took first our timid steps through the tunnels from Broadview and out onto the bridge late one night, the 78-year-old viaduct was in the midst of a major facelift.
 Clear but muddy tarpaulins were wrapped around the sides, impeding our view of the Don Valley Parkway far beneath us.
 Dirt was everywhere, and the tunnels were filled with the thunderous noise of cars and trucks driving along Bloor Street above us.
 Because of the noise, we didn't get much warning when a train came racing down the tracks.
 Not having time to find a proper hiding place, we quickly hurtled ourselves over a cement wall and slid down into a huge, steep pit of dirt located between the tracks.
 This extremely wide and deep pit seemed somehow related to the construction, and provided good cover while the train passed overhead.
 By the time we'd managed to re-scale the pit's steep wall and run back through the tunnels to Broadview, we were absolutely covered in grease and dirt and our shoes were filled with sand.
 It was a triumph.

 Compared to that, the short, square tunnels between Broadview and Main Street seem distinctly uninteresting, though there are some appealing sidetracks between Donlands and Greenwood that would be worth a look sometime.
 Presumably these head south towards the Greenwood train yard.